aai-institute/beyond-jupyter/refactoring-journey/step02-dataset-representation/README.md

  * **We shall prefer to keep the data untouched and make models decide what to do with it**.
    We don't need to drop or modify any data columns from the get-go.
 Models can just choose to use only a subset of the data.
-Different models shall be be able to do different things entirely.
+Different models shall be able to do different things entirely.
  * **We avoid the use of constant literals in our code and use named constants instead.**
      * Referring to data columns via string literals is prone to errors; typos happen.